lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 Most of writing isn’t the brainstorming, exciting $ashes of idea that come so fast.
 Most of writing is the momentby-moment choice of details that will create your physical reality on the page

-A limited number of physical details make up every reality – one smell (on none), one texture, one sound
+### A limited number of physical details make up every reality – one smell (on none), one texture, one sound.
+One gesture or nervous tic

 A limited number of physical details make up every reality – one smell (on none), one texture, one sound.
 One gesture or nervous tic